Capricornian–Aquarian Border, Capricorn

 “Greta,” Werner identified.
 He clenched his fists and felt the rub of his gloves against his skin.
 They hadn’t taken them off.
 Good.

 The nurse turned, and her eyes lit up with relief.
 “Werner, you’re awake!”
 She slipped her head outside of the curtains and seemed to call for someone.
 Shortly after, she pulled back in and walked over to his bedside.
 “How are you feeling?
 You were grazed by a Projector Conductor’s vitae bolt.
 I did my best, but…”

-Werner brought himself up to a sit.
+Werner brought himself upright.
 “I’m fine, Greta.
 Thank you.”

 A throb at his shoulder gave him pause, but he pulled through it without so much as a grimace.
 His shoulder was exposed to the cold air.
 A splotch of skin there was shiny and was a paler shade than the rest of his skin.

 “You need to rest, Werner!”
 Greta urged as she hovered over him, hands not quite touching.
 “I healed your injury the best I could, but I could’ve missed something.”

 Greta was a skilled Specialist Conductor.
 Her knowledge of the human body and deep understanding of how vitae particles affected it paired with her affinity for vitae had shot her skyward at the military academy.
 She passed her State Conducting Exam with flying colors but failed terribly at the military interviews which was why she found herself at her current post.
 A medical nurse serving on the eastern border.
 Wasted talent.
 It just went to show how important appearances were.
 Even if one had skill, if one did not have demeanor or appearance paired with it, it was fruitless.